New York State Department of Corrections and Community Supervision: Population size

-The incarcerated population in New York State grew rapidly from the 1970-'90s, in line with the pattern of mass incarceration across the United States.
+The incarcerated population in New York State grew rapidly from the 1970's-1990's, in line with the pattern of mass incarceration across the United States.
 This trend reversed during the first two decades of the 21st century.
-From its peak in 1999, at nearly 73,000, the total state prison population has fallen by more than 50 percent to fewer than 31,000 people as of August, 2022.
-Although the total prison population has declined in recent years, the proportion of prisoners over age 50 has increased greatly in that period.
+From its peak in 1999 at nearly 73,000 individuals, the total state prison population declined by over 50 percent to 32,600 as of December 2023.
+Although the total prison population has declined in recent years, the proportion of prisoners over age 50 has increased greatly.
 Rapidly declining numbers of inmates have led to prison closures and pressure to consolidate further.
 In some rural communities, this has meant a significant loss of jobs.
 But the number of prison officers employed by the department has declined much more slowly than the number of incarcerated people in the state, by 17% since 1999 as compared to the 57% decline in incarcerated individuals through April 2021.
 For every officer employed by the state prison system, there were 1.7 incarcerated people as of 2021, far below the 1999 ratio of 3.3 to 1.
 By comparison, the US Federal Bureau of Prisons currently has an inmate-to-officer ratio of 7.5 to 1.